Flying with Toddlers: From Security Lines to Activity Bags

 For kids who like to read or browse, a magazine feels “grown up” and can hold attention longer than you’d think.
 You can also download digital versions on a tablet if that’s easier.

-Include Cozy Comforts for Plane Rides
+Cozy Comforts for Plane Rides

 When kids get bored, tired, or overstimulated, comfort can be the fastest fix.
 A portable travel blanket and travel pillow set make it easier for them to settle in, even if they don’t fully fall sleep.
 If you bring a tablet along to help them relax, don’t forget headphones.
+Packing a pair of cozy slippers just for the plane can also help a toddler feel cozy and warm.
+If you’re looking at a long flight, sleep masks are perfect for naptime on the plane.

 Toys to Avoid when Flying with Kids